We provide accommodation and support for young people who are homeless or at risk of becoming homeless.

 How much will I have to pay to live at Wheatsheaf Close?

-If a young person wants to refer themselves, please contact Centre 33 or Cambridge City Council who can make a referral on their behalf.
+Referral Process If you are a regular referring agency, please log into In-Form In-form and refer the young person via the Young Futures Partnership (youth accommodation) If a young person wants to refer themselves, please contact Centre 33 or Cambridge City Council who can make a referral on their behalf.

-How long can I stay with the Young Futures Support Service
+How long can I stay with the Young Futures Support Service?

 What kind of support will I get at the Young Futures Support Service (YFSS)?

-• Coping skills and strategies
+· Coping skills and strategies

 Are there eligibility criteria I need to meet?